mavinothkumar/frontend-dashboard/readme.txt

 * Public release

 == Upgrade Notice ==
-= 1.2.11 [03-Feb-2018] =
+= 1.2.14 [23-May-2018] =

-* Bug fixes: Values not storing on custom field while registration
+* Bug fixes: Reset Password not working when Login only selected.

+* Update for FED Extra Plugin: Now the Admin bar can be enable or disable based on the User Role.

 == Screenshots ==
 1. Frontend Dashboard Settings | Login | Settings